Kiyogitpy/Dota2Gsi/README.md

 # Dota 2 Timer and Roshan Overlay

 This project provides a simple Dota 2 timer and Roshan overlay for your desktop, offering a convenient way to keep track of in-game time and events.
-The overlay includes a countdown timer for Roshan's respawn, and the timer plays audio alerts for different in-game events.
+The overlay includes a countdown timer for Roshan's respawn, and the timer plays audio alerts for different in-game events such as stacking, lotus and exp rune.

 ## Features